Kubernetes Course Labs

 printenv

-The container has some networking tools installed:
+The container images has some networking tools installed:

 Those are useful for checking connectivity in the Pod container: